 All employees are strongly encouraged to promptly report concerns regarding suspected or known discrimination or harassment directly to one of these designated individuals:

-- Title IX Coordinator and Section 504/ADA Coordinator
+- Title IX Director and Section 504 Coordinator

 - Assistant Vice President, Human Resources